47 – Thinking like an economist 14: The sunk-cost fallacy

 A classic expression of the sunk-cost fallacy!
 Whoever coined the old saying, “Don’t send good money after bad” understood the sunk-cost fallacy.

 But it’s hard to fight.
 Just remember, sunk costs are sunk.
-By definition, you can’t get them back.
-Mentally, put them aside when considering where you go from here.
 Where you go from here is all that really matters.

 David Pannell, The University of Western Australia